GideonPARANOID/code-sketchpad/git.md

     git add README.md
     git commit -m 'intial'

-Now we need to make a repo on GitHub, (note, if this is already done, pull from `origin master` before you push).
+If we're working with GitHub, we now need to make a repo.
+Don't choose to initialise the repo with a readme as that can confuse things.

     git remote add origin <github url>
     git push origin master